The expected weather in the UAE tomorrow

-The National Center of Meteorology expects that the weather tomorrow will be fair to partly cloudy at times, with a chance of some cumulonimbus clouds forming, with the possibility of rain falling in some western regions, and humid at night and Sunday morning in some western regions, and winds will be light to moderate speed, and active at times with clouds stirring up dust and dust. .
+The National Center of Meteorology expects that the weather tomorrow will be fair to partly cloudy at times, and clouds will appear over some western regions, which may be cumulus, and humid at night and Monday morning in some western regions, and winds will be light to moderate speed, and active at times.

-The wind movement is east-northeast-easterly / 15-25, reaching 40 km/h.
-The waves in the Arabian Gulf are light to moderate, sometimes disturbed with cloud activity.
-The first tide occurs at 11:56 and the second tide occurs at 00:15.
-The first low tide is at 18:19 and the second low tide is at 05:42.
+The center explained – in its daily statement – that the wind movement is northeasterly to southeasterly / 15-25, reaching 35 km/h.
+The waves in the Arabian Gulf will be light to moderate, with the first tide occurring at 12:15, the second tide at 00:58, the first low tide at 18:53, and the second high tide at 06:12.

-In the Sea of Oman, the waves are light.
-The first tide occurs at 21:12, the second tide occurs at 08:11, the first low tide occurs at 14:28, and the second low tide occurs at 02:48.
+In the Sea of Oman, the waves are light, and the first tide occurs at 08:11, the second tide occurs at 21:50, the first low tide occurs at 14:54, and the second low tide occurs at 03:23.

 #expected #weather #UAE #tomorrow